evollu/react-native-fcm/README.md

 [![Join the chat at https://gitter.im/evollu/react-native-fcm](https://badges.gitter.im/evollu/react-native-fcm.svg)](https://gitter.im/evollu/react-native-fcm?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## NOTE:
 - If you are running RN < 0.30.0, you need to use react-native-fcm@1.0.15
 - If you are running RN < 0.33.0, you need to user react-native-fcm@1.1.0
 - Otherwise use latest v2 and use XCode 8 and latest Firebase SDK (iOS 3.6.0)
 - local notification is only available in V2

-- @antoinerousseau has a working project setup so you can check if there is issue https://github.com/antoinerousseau/tribeez
+- An example working project is available at: https://github.com/evollu/react-native-fcm/tree/master/Examples/simple-fcm-client

 ## Installation